Symptoms of Gum Disease

 How do I stop bleeding gums?

 Regardless of what you think might be the cause of your bleeding gums, the best thing to do is speak to your dentist as soon as possible.
-They can investigate your symptoms and then advise on the best bleeding gums treatment for you.
+They can investigate your symptoms and then advise on the best way to stop your bleeding gums.

 There are also a number of simple steps you may wish to consider when it comes to treating bleeding gums – changes to your oral health routine that could help stop the problem becoming more serious.
 To work effectively, these steps should be followed every day, rather than just on occasions that you notice blood when you spit: